-I mean, I guess it can make sense, but if you believe in Truth itself, and you aim to not only understand, but honor it, you’re not merely a “believer” – that makes Truth sound like a superstition, on the same level as broken mirrors and the Tooth Fairy.
+I mean, I guess it could make sense, but if you “believe” in Truth itself, and you aim to not only understand, but honor it, you’re not merely a “believer” – that makes Truth sound like a superstition, on the same level as broken mirrors and the Tooth Fairy.

-Perhaps what the bible describes is the (loosely put) “personality” of Truth itself, which is sort of like how a lake or a yard has a personality (even though they’re “just” manifestations of nature).
+Perhaps what the bible describes is the (loosely put) “personality” or “spirit” of Truth itself, which is sort of like how an ocean, lake or river has a personality (even though they’re just manifestations of nature).

-“Truth”–is all that is (and all that was, and all that will ever be), and it certainly has a personality!
-(And the Old Testament illustrates that personality very well.)
+Truth is all that is (and all that was, and all that will ever be), and it certainly has a personality!
+(I think the Old Testament illustrates that personality very well.)

 So this is just some food for thought.
 Do you seek, follow or “believe” in Truth itself?
 Or do you think reality is an illusion, or something else entirely?